 Kirk's Current Veterinary Therapy (the veterinarian's "bible") says....

 "A practice that was started many years ago that lacks scientific validity or verification is annual revaccinations.
 Almost without exception there is no immunologic requirement for annual revaccination.
 Immunity to viruses persists for years or for the life of the animal.
-Only the immune response to toxins requires boosters (e.g. tetanus toxin booster, in humans, is recommended once every 7-10 years) and NO toxin vaccines are currently used for dogs and cats."
+Only the immune response to toxins requires boosters (for example, tetanus toxin booster, in humans, is recommended once every 7-10 years) and no toxin vaccines are currently used for dogs and cats."

 That ground-breaking article revolutionized our guidelines for vaccinating our pets.

 Let's look at each sentence to be sure we understand.